karlbenedict/GEOG485-585/week06.md

 	What are the SRS/CRS’s for which layers from this service are available (remember that nested layers inherit the SRS/CRS of their parent layers).

 Question 8
 :	Formulate a GetMap request for the “tl_2010_35_bg10” layer from this service, for a 500x500 pixel map image that is 0.05-degrees wide and 0.05-degress high, with the SW corner of the map image located at  35°N and -106°45'E (EPSG:4326).
-Include in your write-up the complete GetMap request and the returned map image.
+Include in your write-up the complete GetMap request.

 <!-- http://gstore.unm.edu/apps/rgis/datasets/715663ba-c1c3-414c-84a7-c671526f8316/services/ogc/wms?SERVICE=wms&REQUEST=GetMap&VERSION=1.1.1&FORMAT=PNG&BBOX=-106.75,35,-106.667,35.05&SRS=EPSG:4326&WIDTH=500&HEIGHT=500&LAYERS=tl_2010_35_bg10&STYLES=  -->